AaronH/RubyMotion-UserSettings/README.md

   rm_settable :name, :background_color
 ```

-By default, the keys expect the settings for your app to be passed and stored as strings.
-If you wish to use another type, you may declare that as a hash on the key.
+By default, the settings are stored as objects.
+If you wish to cast as a specific type, you may declare that as a hash on the key.

 ```ruby
   rm_settable :name, age: {type: :integer}, completed_tutorial: {type: :boolean}